 The boys fed soy formula were found to have larger breast-bud diameter than those who were breastfed, but there was no difference when they were compared to boys on cow’s milk formula.
 It’s important not to over-sensationalize these findings – boys fed soy formula aren’t going to grow up needing a bra!
 In addition, this study lasted only 9 months, the differences seen were small, and this says nothing about permanent, long-term effects of soy during infancy.

 So with all that said, is soy based baby formula bad for babies that are vegan or allergic to dairy?

-The existing long-term studies in humans show that, aside from the potential for heavier periods in women, soy formula during infancy doesn’t lead to any negative consequences to health during adulthood.
+The existing long-term studies in humans show that, aside from the potential for heavier periods in women, soy formula during infancy doesn’t lead to any negative health consequences during adulthood.

 Soy formula has been in use for well over a century, without any obvious health impacts.
 It may not be equivalent in its hormonal activity to breast milk but at this point, it does not appear to have any long term implications.
 The Canadian Pediatric Society recently released an article on soy formula that would be good reading for anyone still wondering about its possible risks and benefits.
 The organization concludes that soy formula has not been associated with any harm, or any measurable long-term health risks, but advises doctors to limit their recommendation for soy formula to infants with galactosemia, or those whose parents have religious or cultural reasons for avoiding cow’s milk.

 The good news is that if you’re not comfortable with soy, there are a lot of other options on the market including goat’s milk formula, hydrolyzed formulas and donor breast milk, so choose an option that you’re comfortable with.
 The bottom line is, babies are exclusively fed formula for such a short period of time, and more emphasis should be on encouraging a balanced diet throughout the life cycle than fixating on this one very short period of it.